mikerly131/DataEngineering.Labs.grep/README.md

 Identify users that have email addresses with six or less characters before the @ symbol where none of these characters are numbers.
 ```
-I can't find if -E is required for regex, just that its a flag to treat it as regex and it won't work unless flag is set
 ggrep -E "\b[a-zA-z]{1,6}@" users.csv
 ```